Scorptech/milestoneone/README.md

 ### Media

--   All the photos used in this site were obtained from the artist - Anna Gilhespy.
+-   All the images used in this site were obtained from a free website theme by Rocky Ahmed.
--   Professional photography on images about1.jpg and about3.jpg on the About page by [Rudi        Wells Photography](https://headshots.amsterdam) and obtained from the artist - Anna            Gilhespy.
--   The video on this website was produced by [Luke Davis](https://about.me/lukedavies) and        obtained from the artist - Anna Gilhespy.

 ### Code

--   CSS code for shadows and hover responsiveness of gallery images was originally taken from      [Material Design Box Shadows| A Pen By Samuel Thornton](https://codepen.io/sdthornton/pen/     wBZdXq) and then edited.
+-   Some of the CSS code was taken from the https://getbootstrap.com/
--   CSS code for overlays on index.html page originally taken from [FullScreen YouTube Video       Background In Pure CSS](https://codepen.io/dudleystorey/pen/PZyMrd%5D)

 ### Acknowledgements

--   I received inspiration for this project from my own experience of building and maintaining     a WordPress website for this business in the past years.
+-   I received inspiration for this project after seeing have the family builder, Willie, went about project managing building contract working first hand.

--   My mentor Simen Daehlin guided me towards attempting the special responsive header on the      Home page.
+-   My mentor Simen Daehlin guided me on how to investigate and find CSS issues using the inspect tool like a detective looking for evidence!

 #### Disclaimer

-The content of this Website is for educational purposes only.

-### A note to my fellow Code Institute students

-I am happy that you have come to look at my readme as an example of how to write a good one for your first Milestone project.
-You are welcome to learn how to structure and format your own readme from mine.

-However, it is not ok to copy and paste large portions of it into your own project.
-Please remember to write your own readme yourself, rather than copying mine or someone elses.
+-   This website is purely a mock up and was not designed to be a working, commercial website.

 Many thanks!

 Alan